Monday, March 22, 2010

 The director Richard Fleischer was always a competent technician for the most part.
 Fleischer was pretty much a traffic cop when it came to making films.
 He worked a lot of years at Twentieth Century Fox handling some of their big projects like Tora Tora Tora, Dr. Doolittle and Che.
 He directed Disney's big fantasy film 20,000 Leagues Under The Sea.
 Name a genre and this guy probably worked in it.

 Soylent Green is from the period of film history when science fiction films were considered to be a second class genre to work in.
-With the exception of 2001: A Space Odyssey, nobody thought very highly of science fiction films.
+With the exception of 2001: A Space Odyssey, nobody thought very highly of these films.
 Soylent Green is about overcrowding and ecological disaster but nobody making this film was going to be doing a real serious film on these subjects.
 This film was mostly a detective thriller with a science fiction setting that was put together by old style Hollywood actors and technicians.

 Probably the most interesting things on the DVD are the special features.
 The short "making of" documentary shot during the filming shows a production shot on the backlot of MGM.
 It's a good example of conventional early 1970's film making.
 The other special feature is a tribute to Edward G Robinson that Heston hosted during the filming of Soylent Green.
 This was Robinson's 101 and last feature film, he was apparently a very sick man during the filming and died shortly after he completed his part.
 Heston seems very sincere emceeing the tribute to Robinson and Robinson himself seems genuinely moved during what is probably a staged publicity event for the making of the film.